Rutuja682/Titanic-data-analysis/README.md

-# Titanic-data-analysis
 # Titanic Survival Prediction

 ## Purpose
 Develop a machine learning model to predict the survival of Titanic passengers based on their demographic and travel-related features.

 ## Project Overview
-This repository contains a comprehensive analysis and model development pipeline for predicting Titanic survival.
+This repository contains a comprehensive analysis and model development for predicting Titanic survival.
 The project covers exploratory data analysis (EDA), data preprocessing, hyperparameter tuning, and model deployment using a Flask API.

 ## Dataset Overview
 - **Records:** Approximately 891 training samples (depending on the version)